NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/index.md

 Currently, OpenMPI does not run performantly or stably on Kestrel.
 You should do your best to avoid using OpenMPI.
 Please reach out to hpc-help@nrel.gov if you need help working around OpenMPI.

 ## Summary of available compiler environments

-Note: to access compilers not included in the default Cray modules (i.e., compilers within the NREL-built environment), you must run the command `source /nopt/nrel/apps/env.sh`.

 * (Cray) denotes that the module belongs to the default Cray module set.
 * (NREL) denotes that the module belongs to the NREL-built module set.
 If a compiler module is denoted (NREL), then the corresponding MPI module is also (NREL).